GameFoundry/bsf/Documentation/Manuals/Native/User/offscreenRendering.md

 Render textures can be created with support for multiple samples per pixel.
 This allows affects such as multi-sampled antialiasing and similar.
 To create a multi-sampled render texture simply create a **Texture** with its `multisampleCount` parameter larger than one, which you then use to initialize a render texture.
 Make sure that all surfaces (including depth-stencil) in a render texture have the same number of samples.

 Multisampled textures cannot be used directly by materials or sampled in shaders.
 This means that before you can use such a texture for normal rendering you must first resolve its multi-sampled contents into a non-multisampled texture.
 You may do this in two ways:
- - Call @ref bs::ct::Texture::copy "ct::Texture::copy" with the source texture being your multisampled texture, and the destination being a texture of same dimensions and format, but with a single sample per pixel.
+ - Call @ref bs::ct::Texture::copy "ct::Texture::copy()" with the source texture being your multisampled texture, and the destination being a texture of same dimensions and format, but with a single sample per pixel.
 Note this is a core-thread only method - we talk more about the core thread later.
  - Write a custom shader that manually reads samples from the texture and outputs pixels (out of the scope of this manual)

 # Rendering to textures